Eklipsorz/CAGMA/VMBuildTools/readme.md

 This toolkits help us quickly create a VM image and install OS.
-However, this toolkits is incompleted because of some problems.
+However, this toolkits is incompleted because the code of this part is not readable and some little problems.